anikhalder/Integrated_3PCF_theory/README.md

 Note that you do NOT need to install the CLASSY python package.

-3. Once CLASS has been built, go to the build directory inside class_public-2.9.4.
+3. Once **CLASS** has been built, go to the build directory inside class_public-2.9.4.
 Compile the *.o files present inside that build directory and put them together into a single static library e.g. libclass.a

 cd build/

 ar rcs libclass.a *.o

-4. Copy this libclass.a library into the following directory of Integrated_3PCF_theory i.e.
+4. Copy this libclass.a library into the following directory of **Integrated_3PCF_theory**:

 cp /path/to/class_public-2.9.4/build/libclass.a /path/to/Integrated_3PCF_theory/external/class_files/class_lib/.

-5. Also copy the header files present in the include directory of the class_public-2.9.4 folder into the following directory of Integrated_3PCF_theory i.e.
+5. Also copy the header files from the include directory of the **CLASS** folder to the following folder of **Integrated_3PCF_theory**:

 cp /path/to/class_public-2.9.4/include/*.h /path/to/Integrated_3PCF_theory/external/class_files/class_include/.

 ### cubature (for multi-dimensional integration)

-1. Somewhere on your machine (e.g. inside a software folder in your home directory) clone the cubature repository
+1. Somewhere on your machine (e.g. inside a software folder in your home directory) clone the **cubature** repository

 git clone https://github.com/stevengj/cubature.git